 In season 14/15 he successfully debuted at Opéra Bastille in Paris with Il Barbiere di Siviglia.
 After that, he was on the podiums of the Hungarian National Philharmonic (Verdi’s Requiem) and Seattle Symphony for a series of concerts.
 He then conducted a new production of La Fanciulla del West in Hamburg, Rigoletto and La Traviata in Warsaw, Mefistofele in Budapest, Simon Boccanegra in Frankfurt, Rossini’s Stabat Mater in Budapest and Pécs, Nabucco in Seattle.

-Future engagements include La Traviata in Berlin and Melbourne, Lucia di Lammermoor in Sydney, Rigoletto in Montréal, Il Trovatore at Seattle Opera, Madama Butterfly at Warsaw Opera, concerts with the Hungarian Radio Symphomy Orchestra.
+Future engagements include Lucia di Lammermoor in Sydney, Rigoletto in Montréal, Il Trovatore at Seattle Opera, Madama Butterfly at Warsaw Opera, concerts with the Hungarian Radio Symphony Orchestra.